-If your child complains of foot or ankle pain, take him or her to the doctor.
-Flat feet in an older child may cause pain in the heel or arch, or may cause pain when the child is walking and running.
+If your child complains of foot or ankle pain, take them to the doctor.
+Flat feet in an older child may cause pain in the heel or arch.
+This condition also may cause pain when your child is walking and running.

 What causes flat feet?

-Most flat feet are caused by loose joint connections and baby fat between the foot bones.
+In children, most flat feet are caused by loose joint connections and baby fat between the foot bones.
 These conditions make the arch fall when your child stands up.
 This is why you sometimes hear flat feet called “fallen arches.”
-The feet may look like they have arches when your child is sitting or when the big toe is bent backward, but the arch flattens when the child puts weight on the foot.
+The feet may look like they have arches when your child is sitting or when the big toe is bent backward.
+But the arch flattens when your child puts weight on the foot.

 Rarely, flat feet can be caused by foot bones that are joined together.

 In adults, a number of things can cause flat feet.
 Adult-acquired causes for flat feet include:

 - Weakened or torn tendons.
 Tendons offer support to your arches.
 If you tear a tendon or even weaken it over time, it can cause flat feet.

 - Rheumatoid arthritis.
 This type of arthritis can progressively cause deformities in your joints.
 These deformities can cause flat feet.

 - Broken bones.
 Damaging bones in your mid foot can cause flat feet.